LouisCAD/Splitties/modules/preferences/README.md

 about this use case.
 It may become an example shown here.)

 ## Loading the preferences without blocking the main thread

+_Note that this feature is currently only supported on Android.
+Feel free to open an issue if you want it on other platforms._

 The `object` approach described above has several advantages, one of the most significant being ease of use anywhere in your app, but that